clojure/java.jdbc/README.md

 Change Log
 ====================

+* Release 0.3.1 on 2013-12-29
+  * Improve docstrings and add :arglists for better auto-generated documentation.
+  * Make insert-sql private - technically a breaking change but it should never have been public: sorry folks!
+  * Provide better protocol for setting parameters in prepared statements [JDBC-86](http://dev.clojure.org/jira/browse/JDBC-86).
+  * Fix parens in two deprecated tests [JDBC-85](http://dev.clojure.org/jira/browse/JDBC-85).
+  * Made create-table-ddl less aggressive about applying as-sql-name so only first name in a column spec is affected.

 * Release 0.3.0 on 2013-12-16
   * Ensure canonical Boolean to workaround strange behavior in some JDBC drivers [JDBC-84](http://dev.clojure.org/jira/browse/JDBC-84).